We aim to instil in pupils an appreciation of how fascinating, creative, satisfying and useful mathematics can be.

 Staff and facilities

 The department is staffed by 10 members of staff and occupies 10 full-size classrooms.
 The department is well supplied with computers, interactive whiteboards and other practical equipment.

-- GCSE – 5 lessons with 2 hours of homework
+- GCSE – five lessons with two hours of homework

 - A-level – 10 lessons with additional individual study

 Are pupils put into sets according to ability?

 All pupils who enter the school have passed a stringent mathematical examination.
 In the first year, the pupils are taught in randomly chosen groups.
 Although all pupils have a sufficient level of competency, there seems no upper limit to the ability of a significant number of our intake.
 Therefore it is our policy to set according to mathematical progress from the Third Year onwards.
 Transfer between sets is possible during the year and it is reviewed fully at the end of each subsequent year.